navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** Closures enable functional patterns like callbacks, partial application, and higher-order functions.
 They're the building block for abstracting behavior.

-**Contrast with mainstream:** JavaScript closures work similarly.
-Java has lambdas (with some restrictions).
+**In other languages:** JavaScript closures work similarly.
+Java 8+ has lambdas (with some restrictions on captured variables).
+Python has closures with `nonlocal`.
 The difference in Seq is that captured values come from the stack, not named variables.

 ---